nimverta/New_hugo/content/english/team/anjali-kusumbe.md

     link: "https://x.com/kusumbelab"
 ---

-Professor Anjali Kusumbe is a leading expert in the field of vascular biology and its role in tissue regeneration and aging.
-As Chief Scientific Officer, she provides the scientific vision and leadership that underpins Nimverta's groundbreaking therapeutic platform.
-Her pioneering research into the vascular microenvironment of bone has been published in top-tier scientific journals and has fundamentally shifted the understanding of skeletal diseases.

-Prof. Kusumbe leads her own research group at the University of Oxford, where she continues to explore the intricate relationship between blood vessels and stem cells.
-Her deep knowledge of the NCAM1-FGFR1 signaling pathway is central to Nimverta’s therapeutic approach.
-She is committed to translating her fundamental discoveries into clinical applications that can restore mobility and quality of life for millions suffering from bone-related conditions.
+Prof. Anjali Kusumbe is a vascular biologist and expert in bone vasculature, ageing, and tissue regeneration.
+She currently leads a research group at Nanyang Technological University (NTU), Singapore.
+Her work explores how blood vessels regulate stem cells and drive bone health and regeneration.
+Before joining NTU, she was a group leader at the University of Oxford, where she made pioneering discoveries in skeletal vascular niches.
+Prof. Kusumbe has received several prestigious awards, including the ERC Starting Grant and the Werner-Risau Memorial Award.